 Vegan Biscoff Cookie Dough

-This Biscoff cookie dough is a half-baked cookie in a cast iron skillet, similar to the Pizza Hut dessert.
-It’s crunchy on the outside with a soft, gooey centre, and is best served warm with vegan ice cream!
+This vegan Biscoff cookie dough is a half-baked cookie in a cast iron skillet, similar to the Pizza Hut dessert.
+It’s crunchy on the outside with a soft, gooey centre, and is best served warm with dairy-free ice cream!

 It’s the final day of my 12 days of vegan Christmas cookies series and I wanted to finish off with something fabulous!
 Of course, I just had to include something Biscoff related.
 I already have a Biscoff cookie recipe on my blog so I made a warm cookie skillet instead.